 To me, the insatiable desire to acquire more wealth is not the news here.
 Most everyone is ensnared by greed.
 What is surprising—at least to my mind—is the list of wrongdoings Ghosn is being accused of.
 What are those?

 First, there’s the understatement of his compensation, reporting only half the total amount to Japanese financial authorities.
-I’m assuming this is so he could pay lower taxes.

 Second, Nissan says its disgraced boss used “company assets.”